-As people are becoming more aware about using all-natural products to complement diet and improve well-being, more attention is being paid to cannabidiol (CBD).
-With a wide range of wellness benefits (such as sleep support or healthier skin), CBD from hemp is now one of the most popular supplements in the wellness-conscious community.
+As people are becoming more aware of using all-natural products to complement diet and improve well-being, more attention is being paid to cannabidiol (CBD).
+With a wide range of potential wellness benefits (such as sleep support or healthier skin), CBD from hemp is now one of the most popular supplements in the wellness-conscious community.

-Before understanding just how beneficial CBD from hemp really is, it’s important to know a little bit more about hemp in general.
+Before understanding just how potentially beneficial CBD from hemp really is, it’s important to know a little bit more about hemp in general.
 Although often assumed to be the same thing as cannabis, hemp is actually quite different.